xbeat/Machine-Learning/README.md

 Monocular Direct Sparse Odometry (DSO) is a visual odometry method that estimates camera motion and scene structure from a single camera.
 It's a key component in many computer vision and robotics applications.
 DSO operates directly on image intensities, making it robust to changes in lighting and texture-poor environments.

+## Transformers Architecture Explained

+What is a Transformer?

+A Transformer is a neural network architecture designed for processing sequential data, particularly in natural language processing tasks.
+It relies solely on self-attention mechanisms, abandoning recurrent neural networks (RNNs) and convolutions.
+This innovative approach allows Transformers to capture long-range dependencies and context more effectively than previous models.

 ## Transfer Learning, Low-Rank Adaptation, and Reward Modeling in Python

 Transfer Learning: Leveraging Pre-trained Models